St4NNi/jam-rs/README.md

 Multiple different scaling methods:
   - FracMinHash (`fscale`): Restricts the hash-space to a (lower) maximum fraction of `u64::MAX` / `fscale`
-  - KmerCountScaling (`kscale`): Restrict the overall maximum number of hashes to a factor of `kscale`
+  - KmerCountScaling (`kscale`): Restrict the overall maximum number of hashes to a factor of `kscale` -> 10 means 1/10th of all k-mers will be stored
   - MinMaxAbsoluteScaling (`nscale`): Restricts the minimum or maximum number of hashes per sequence record

 If `KmerCountScaling` and `MinMaxAbsoluteScaling` are used together the minimum number of hashes (per sequence record) will be guaranteed. `FracMinHash` and `KmerCountScaling` produce similar results, the first is mainly provided for sourmash compatibility.